SAP-samples/byd-api-samples/README.md

 	- *CommunicationUser* and *CommunicationUserPW* (enter the communication user used for the communication arrangements created as described in the description of the Postman collection)
 5. **Postman:** Open the Postman Runner.
 The runner is used to automatically run a sequence of OData requests.
 6. **Postman Runner:**
-	a.
-Select the collection and the folder
+	1. Select the collection and the folder
-	b.
-Select the environment
+	2. Select the environment
-	c.
-Select the check boxes “Keep variable values” and “Run collection without using stored cookies”
+	3. Select the check boxes “Keep variable values” and “Run collection without using stored cookies”
-	d.
-Click on “Run …”
+	4. Click on “Run …”
-		i.
-Make sure you always choose collections and environments that belong together – otherwise it does not work! ii.
-You may have to start a scenario twice in case a service needed to be compiled and returns with error code 500 iii.
-In the protocol you find IDs and valuations that you can use to find the corresponding objects in the ByD UI
+		- Make sure you always choose collections and environments that belong together – otherwise it does not work!
+		- You may have to start a scenario twice in case a service needed to be compiled and returns with error code 500
+		- In the protocol you find IDs and valuations that you can use to find the corresponding objects in the ByD UI
 7. **Postman:** Alternatively you run the OData requests manually as well:
-	a.
-Open the Postman collection folder
+	1. Open the Postman collection folder
-	b.
-Select the Postman environment (Make sure you always choose collections and environments that belong together)
+	2. Select the Postman environment (Make sure you always choose collections and environments that belong together)
-	c.
-Select the request and click “Send”
+	3. Select the request and click “Send”
-	e.
-Select the next request and click “Send”
+	4. Select the next request and click “Send”
-	f. … (always keep the order of the OData requests and do not skip any OData request)
+	5. … (always keep the order of the OData requests and do not skip any OData request)

 ## How to obtain support